-4:00 a.m. to 10:00 p.m., including Sundays.
+4:00 a.m. to 10:00 p.m., including Sundays (except as noted under the map below).
 See maps and information below for dates, locations, and other restrictions.

 Licenses Required

 Same for hunting seasons where bears can be taken.
 See licenses, stamps, and permits section for appropriate required licenses.